-I'm a mandala artist living in Richmond, Virginia.
+I'm a mandala and fractal artist living in Richmond, Virginia.
 My artwork is inspired by nature, infused with color, and joyfully created to promote health, peace, and happiness.

 Growing up, my creative nature showed itself very early on and in a seemingly endless variety of ways: from borrowing huge font and type books from our local library and tracing the fonts with tracing paper, to rearranging my bedroom furniture every other week, to teaching myself to crochet at age 10.
 In looking back, it is really quite fascinating to note that all of these things are still of interest to me now many years later.

 My path to becoming a visual artist was a somewhat circuitous one.
 After receiving a Bachelor of Fine Arts degree from Towson University in Baltimore, I moved to New York City to pursue a career in modern dance.
 After spending several years dancing with a modern dance company, the country girl in me couldn't take the endless noise of the city any longer, so I chose to leave both dance and the city behind and explore other areas of interest.

 In the following years, I found myself working with Photoshop and was pulled into the great Internet boom creating web sites, new media, and graphic elements for online advertising.
 My husband (boyfriend at the time) and I were offered jobs in Connecticut working for one of the well-known Internet startups at the time, Cyberian Outpost.
 We continued working with the web even after leaving Connecticut, but gradually, I began to wish for more control over my creativity, to make something that was solely my own vision as opposed to it being directed by someone else's wishes.

 Shortly thereafter, I began having what can only be called mystical experiences.
 We'd recently moved to Northern Virginia, and I was five months pregnant when these events began.
 They happened on a weekly, and sometimes, daily basis with no warning or logical explanation.